fuad-rahman-biswas/Smart-Resource-Dashboard/README.md

 **Team LGCY4** · ImagineHack · Track 3 — DoubleDot: Smarter Resource Management

+> A live dashboard that flags resource overuse before it becomes a bigger bill.

 ## About

 Businesses and communities often waste electricity, water, and transport fuel simply